 - Taught by leading figures in the field

-- Vibrant student community drawn from across the continent
+- Vibrant student community is drawn from across the continent

 - Opportunity to present work at graduate seminars and conferences